comprobo20/comprobo20/docs/How to/setup_your_environment.md

 toc_sticky: true
 ---

-The teaching team will be using ROS Noetic with Ubuntu 20.04, but you should be able to use 18.04 and Melodic (note: the instructions for 18.04 are not posted yet, but are very similar).
+The teaching team will be using ROS Noetic with Ubuntu 20.04, but you should be able to use 18.04 and Melodic.
+We will indicate where the instructions would differ if you were using Melodic.

 > While there are other ways to install ROS on a computer (ROS for Windows, ROS through Docker, ROS through Windows Subsystem for Linux, ROS2), you really, really want to use Ubuntu running via dual boot (not as a virtual machine).
 We have found that while these other setups work to varying degrees, there are always little issues that will crop up that will likely get in the way of your learning.
 The biggest issue you will see is that most of these other setups will not allow you to run robot simulators with hardware-based graphics acceleration.
 Given how much we will be using simulators this semester, you really want the superior performance that comes from hardware acceleration.